padrinobook/padrinobook/01-introduction.md

 ## Git ##

-You will ask: "Why the hack should I use version control?", and I will say: "Why should you want to shot a bullet through your head by yourself?".
-This metaphor is harsh but express exactly what I think - without version control you are lost.
+You will ask: "Why the hack should I use version control?", and I will say: "Why should you want to shoot a bullet through your head by yourself?".
+This metaphor is harsh but expresses exactly what I think - without version control you are lost.
 Git helps to detect changes in your code base, to better collaborate with other people, and to get out of the pit when you break something badly.
 You can experiment in *branches* to create running code, or to build a prototype to test design and